cs320-wisc/f22/p2/README.md

 ### Q8: How many applicants indicate multiple racial identities?

-Answer with a bar graph, where the x-axis is number of races, and the y-axis is number of applicants.
-The y axis should represent the number of applicants with the corresponding x-axis number of race selections.
+Answer with a bar graph, where the y axis should represent the number of applicants with the corresponding x-axis represents number of race selections.

 ### Q9: How many leaf nodes are in the tree?
-Write a recursive function or method to count the number of leaf nodes in the given BST.
+Write a recursive function or method to count the number of leaf nodes present in the given BST.

 ### Q10: What is the second largest element in the Bank BST?
 Write a recursive function or method to find the second largest element in the BST.